Public Works sparkles again with AB San Francisco!

 Missy is a Colombian artist who came to the Bay Area to share and conquer with her art.
 Working across painting and illustration, she lives by the motto: “I think what I say.
 I illustrate what I think.”

+Tod LaRon is a queer illustrator, painter, and digital artist.
+Originally from Hollywood, California, he has been residing and making art in San Francisco for over 20 years.
 Equal parts SF queer grit and L.A. polish, his paintings combine graphic queer imagery with the vibrant UV color palette and vibrancy of the Bay Area underground nightlife scene, resulting in work that is sleek and sexy, with a style that can only be described as delicious neon candy.
-So eat it up, bitches.

 Turtle Wayne is a cartoonist and live artist known for turning anything into a turtle.
 With over 5,000 turtle drawings on Instagram, his bold, fun style blends cartoon vibes with a street-art edge.
 He works fast with paint markers, Microns, and alcohol-based pens to create clear, expressive, turtle art.